opus1993/pubrepo/content/post/2021-03-12-data-evangelist-part-4/index.md

 ## Events

-These are opportunities, hosted by academic groups or open source communities, to engage and learn about analytics, data science, and AI from peers.
+These are opportunities to engage and learn about analytics, data science, and AI from peers.

 ⭐️ April 6-7th [ISU Analytics Symposium](https://www.ivybusiness.iastate.edu/analytics-symposium/)